PetSmart Hamster Buying Guide & Prices 2026

 Allergies are possible.
 Some people are allergic to hamster dander or the bedding materials used in their enclosure, which is worth considering before buying.

+The biggest one is cage size.
 Many starter kits sold at pet stores look cute and convenient but are genuinely too small for a hamster to live comfortably long-term.
+Go bigger than you think you need.

 Overfeeding leads to obesity.
 Stick to measured portions.
 Ignore myths about group housing Syrians, they fight.